Table of Contents

 However, if your feelings have changed and you drifted apart, it’s time to reassess your relationship and consider moving on.

-A common problem that people come across in a long-distance relationship is the lack or decrease of intimacy.
+A common problem long-distance couples face is the lack or decrease of intimacy.
 Often, people refer to a reduced frequency in physical contact and particularly of sex.
 There is also an expectation of emotional fulfilment.

 Long-distance relationships fail when a couple treat it as a complete romantic relationship.
 The romantic relationship includes physical affection, closeness, intimacy.
 Without it, it’s not a full relationship.
 While it’s ok for a short period, if it lasts longer, it can damage your relationship.